megnergit/AWS_CDK_localstack_C1/README.md

 root@acf412775d98:/aws#
 ```

-Let us check if the resourcesl
+Let us check if there is any resources (there should not).

 ```
 root@acf412775d98:/aws# c deploy